markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.2.3 - 2017-11-29 =
+* Fixed: bug that prevented configuring third-party sending methods.

+= 3.2.2 - 2017-11-28 =
+* Fixed: plugin language changes according to user's profile language;
+* Fixed: linked images with spaces inside URL are now properly displayed in Gmail.
+Thanks, Willie!
+* Fixed: proper error message is displayed when sending fails using Amazon SES.
+Thanks Andres!
+* Fixed: error message thrown in a rare case when trying to send a test email.

+= 3.2.1 - 2017-11-21 =
+* Fixed: Safari bug asking subscribers to leave the first field empty in MailPoet subscription forms;
+* Fixed: JavaScript error is not thrown when test email can't be sent;

+= 3.2.0 - 2017-11-14 =
+* Added: API method to access subscriber data by email;
+* Added: API method to unsubscribe from lists;
+* Fixed: shortcodes are properly removed from all post excerpts that are included in emails.
+Thanks Gerhard!
+* Premium: you can now view subscribers in dynamic segments.

+= 3.1.0 - 2017-11-07 =
+* Added: a method to create a new list via our public API;
+* Fixed: javascript files are loaded with a dependency on jquery.
+Thanks George!
+* Fixed: WP users sync no longer chokes on NULL values for first/last names.
+Thanks @cartpauj!
+* Fixed: superadmin users on Multisite installations can always access MailPoet on subsites.
+Thanks Ryan!

 = 3.0.9 - 2017-10-31 =
 * Improved: search forms in listings ignore preceding and trailing whitespace;